arsabe75/desktop_media_player_app/README.md

 ## Overview
 - This application is a desktop video player for Linux and Windows, built with Flutter and media_kit.
 It supports playing local video files and network URLs.
 (Tested on Kubuntu 24.04 and Windows 11)
+- The application is currently in development and may have some bugs or limitations.
+- Using an alternative media_kit branch: https://github.com/Predidit/media-kit

 ## Verification Steps